smar10s/pytui/README.md

 This combines a keyboard with a window to create a text input prompt.
 The keyboard listens for input and echos it to the window, calling a handler on tab or enter.
 The window may be multiple lines and will scroll as necessary.
 The prompt (`# ` for example) and cursor may be customized and styled.
 The window may also be a StyledWindow.

-The following example will prompt for input and exit if 'quit' as entered.
+The following example will prompt for input and exit if 'quit' was entered.

 ```